fernandoroa/NLPShiny_mod/README.md

 -   `Dockerfile` file
 -   `requirements.txt` file
--   `py` folder for scripts developed by me
+-   `py` folder for scripts developed by Fernando
 -   models are saved in `.pkl` files (`pkl` folder)
 -   See the `tag` module in folder `modules` for the calls `system("python3...`